epiphanatic/api-evaluation/README.md

 ### Authentication

 Given that the evaluation asks for an application to process a static API and not to create a frontend client, there is no authentication.
-However, if this were a real world application with a client then I would use Firebase Authentication to authenticate users in the client and this can then be enforced in this application on the incoming request to the functions.
+However, if this were a real world application with a client then I would authenticate users in the client and this can then be enforced in this application on the incoming request to the functions.

 ### Making a request